The principle of the different water filtration systems

 What is a water filtration system?

-A water filtration system is a mechanism designed to remove solid particles, large or small, from within a liquid through the use of a filtering process or product that allows only the liquid to pass through, but restricts solid particles.
 A basic water filter removes impurities by using a fine physical barrier to reduce the level of contamination.
 Filters purify water to different levels for use in different purposes, such as providing clean water to the public, agricultural water free of contaminants and water for industrial use such as cooling systems.

 The components of a water filtration system

 A basic water filtration system has four essential components for filtration to occur.
 These are a filtering process, a fluid that has suspended solids, a force usually created by the pressure difference between two points and the mechanism (the filter).
 However, there are systems (such as Hectron automatic filters) where there is no filter media, but the whole process relies on a mechanical system.
-Filter media can be divided into two different classes.
-A first type includes thin barriers such as filter cloth, filter screen or filter paper.
-The second class includes thick barriers which are usually sand beds, porous ceramic coke beds, porous metal and a precoat filter aid which is often used in the filtration of fluids that include gelatinous precipitates in industry.

 There are five common types of filters widely used in industrial and commercial situations.
 These types of water filters are discussed below.